 A trusted resource

 The manufacturer was familiar with the talent and capabilities of KPMG professionals.
-In fact, KPMG’s Strategic Sourcing and Procurement (SS&P) team was already on the ground helping the manufacturer with a strategic sourcing and procurement transformation.
+In fact, KPMG’s Procurement Advisory (PA) team was already on the ground helping the manufacturer with a strategic sourcing and procurement transformation.
 For the sourcing and procurement project, the KPMG team had defined a category management program, developed and deployed a category management methodology, sourced the execution for high-spend direct and indirect categories, and provided implementation support for a roster of “Quick Win” opportunities.
 During this project, KPMG professionals stayed flexible, always allowing the client to set the pace of the project and transformation process.

 Working better by working together